-NordVPN is one of the best VPN providers and always ranks highly on our VPN comparison lists.
+NordVPN is one of the best VPNs for Tor and always ranks highly on our VPN comparison lists.
 It’s fast and reliable, and it offers a ton of security features, including Onion over VPN servers.

 It uses a custom protocol called NordLynx that’s based on the speedy WireGuard, but with an added layer of security.
 Unfortunately, Onion over VPN only works with the slower OpenVPN.
 If you need a faster alternative to Onion over VPN, NordVPN also offers double VPN servers, which route your traffic through two VPN server locations, providing more protection.

 NordVPN isn’t exactly a budget VPN, though it’s cheaper than other premium alternatives like ExpressVPN.
 Read our NordVPN review for more, or make use of its 30-day money-back guarantee.